-UK network operators Electricity North West and National Grid Electricity System Operator (ESO) have selected Smarter Grid Solutions (SMS) for their QUEST energy flexibility project.
+UK network operators Electricity North West and National Grid Electricity System Operator (ESO) have selected Smarter Grid Solutions (SGS) for their QUEST energy flexibility project.

-Schneider Electric is also a partner in the project that will see SMS’ distributed energy resources management system being deployed to free up network capacity for more than 2GW of clean energy assets.
+Schneider Electric is also a partner in the project that will see SGS’ distributed energy resources management system being deployed to free up network capacity for more than 2GW of clean energy assets.

 This will help save up to £250 million ($339.5 million) in grid operations.